josokw/HopfieldANN/README.md

 others.
 When patterns are strongly correlated, crosstalk during recall increases and the network is more likely to converge to spurious attractors instead of the correct stored pattern.

+## Learning rules

+At startup, the program prompts the user to choose a learning rule.

+### Hebbian learning rule

+The default learning rule.
+Weight updates follow Hebb's rule — neurons that fire together, wire together.
+The weight matrix is updated for each pattern using the outer product normalized by pattern size:

+    W_ij = (1/N) Σ_μ x_i^μ · x_j^μ    (i ≠ j),   W_ii = 0

+This rule is simple and biologically plausible, but crosstalk between correlated patterns can reduce recall accuracy.

+### Storkey learning rule

+The Storkey learning rule (also known as the Storkey–Palmer rule) reduces crosstalk between stored patterns by incorporating a local-field correction during training.
+For each pattern, the weight update is computed using the pre-synaptic local field, which subtracts the influence of existing weights before adding the new pattern:

+    h_j = Σ_k W_ik · x_k^μ    (k ≠ i,j)
+    ΔW_ij = (1/N) (x_i^μ · x_j^μ − x_i^μ · h_j − h_i · x_j^μ)

+This results in a weight matrix with reduced interference, higher practical storage capacity, and fewer spurious attractors compared to the Hebbian rule.
+The interactive prompt defaults to Hebbian if only Enter is pressed:

+    Learning rule: (H)ebbian or (S)torkey?
+[H]:

 More detailed information reference:
 [Hopfield Wikipedia](https://en.wikipedia.org/wiki/Hopfield_network).